 This experience is key for many reasons.
 Primary among them, however, is that the intellectual truth of the dignity of the human person isn’t fully graspable for us until our individual being has fully experienced it, and has come to an ordered understanding of the concept.
 Certain truths, such as the essence of a tree, we find have a “bounded” experience to them in their concrete existence: the way that trees live doesn’t test—too much—how we understand trees as trees essentially.
 Other truths, such as the essence of a person (a rational animal, roughly), we find have a far more “unbounded” dimension to them in their concrete existence: individual people, in the way they behave, the way they choose, the way they are formed, the degree to which they have been loved, their intrinsic potential for a whole spectrum of experience, place an active pressure on us to integrate all the possibilities to better understand the essential definition we can come to intellectually.

-Among contemporary psychologists there exists the understanding that, following physical birth, every person must receive a psychological birth.
-With psychological birth, the person receives affective love into one’s being—this love works on our emotions and our person to show us that it is good that we are, rather than show that it is good that we can do or good that we can achieve or good that we can prove our goodness.
+Among contemporary psychologists, psychiatrists, and psychotherapists there exists the understanding that, prior to the emergence of any other capacity in its full potential, the person must receive affective love into one’s being—this love works on our emotions and our person to show us that it is good that we are, rather than show that it is good that we can do or good that we can achieve or good that we can prove our goodness.
 The human affective life and human heart have a structure that demands being called-into-life by another person in their fundamental recognition of goodness in our presence—in their fundamental recognition of our dignity.